ropensci/fastMatMR/README.md

        [0., 2.]])
 ```

-Similarly, we support writing and reading from other `R` objects
+Similarly, `fastMatMR` supports writing and reading from other `R`
-(e.g. standard R vectors and matrices), as seen in the [basic use
+objects (e.g. standard R vectors and matrices), as seen in the [basic
+use
 vignette](https://haozeke.github.io/fastMatMR/articles/basic_usage.html).

 ## License